On the dimension distortion under fractionally smooth mappings: Introduction

 This paper is organized as follows.
-Section \ref{sec:background} includes the necessary background, and introduces an equivalent definition of the intermediate dimension using Hyt\"onen-Kairem dyadic cubes.
-In Section \ref{sec:DimDistProofs} we prove the intermediate dimension distortion result under compactly H\"older maps (Theorem 1.1).
-Section 4 contains the proofs of Morrey-type embedding theorems, which we employ to show the Sobolev classes of fractional smoothness in question are contained in the appropriate compactly H\"older class and prove Theorem 1.3.
-Section 5 contains the proof for the Hausdorff and Minkowski dimension distortion under Haj\l{}asz Triebel--Lizorkin Sobolev and Haj\l{}asz Besov mappings (Theorem 1.4), as well as the proof of Corollary 1.2 for the distortion under Newtonian Sobolev and quasisymmetric mappings.
+Section~\ref{sec:background} includes the necessary background for relevant mapping classes and dimensions, and introduces an equivalent definition of the intermediate dimension using Hyt\"onen--Kairema's dyadic cubes.
+In Section~\ref{sec:DimDistProofs} we prove the intermediate dimension distortion result under compactly H\"older maps (Theorem~\ref{thm:main_Holder}).
+Section~\ref{sec: Sob are cH} contains the proofs of Morrey-type embedding theorems, which we employ to show the Sobolev classes of fractional smoothness in question are contained in the appropriate compactly H\"older class, and prove Theorem~\ref{thm:FractionalIntDim}.
+Section~\ref{sec: dimH et al} contains the proof for the Hausdorff and Minkowski dimension distortion under Haj\l{}asz Triebel--Lizorkin and Haj\l{}asz Besov mappings (Theorem~\ref{thm: dimH dimB}), as well as the proof of Corollary~\ref{cor:QS_Dim} for the distortion under Newtonian Sobolev and quasisymmetric mappings.

-\paragraph{\bf Acknowledgments.} Part of the project was completed during the first author's visit to Knoxville and, thus, he wishes to thank the University of Tennessee for their hospitality.
+\paragraph{\bf Acknowledgments.} Part of the project was completed during the first author's visit to Knoxville in Spring 2025 and, thus, he wishes to thank the University of Tennessee for their hospitality.